TheJacksonLaboratory/mergegtfs/README.md

 divided by the shorter exon's length.
 The proportion of exons required to overlap to that degree is specified using `--p_exons_overlap`.
-That proportion is calculated as the number of overlapping exons divided by the number of exons in the transcript with the least number of exons.
+That proportion is calculated as the number of overlapping exons divided by the number of exons in the transcript with the fewer exons.
 For example, if `--p_exon_overlap` is set to `0.5`, then if one exon is 20 bases long and the other is 30 bases long, the overlap would need to be at least `0.5 * min(20, 30))`, or 10 bases long for the exons to have sufficient overlap to be counted.
-If `--p_exons_overlap` is set to `0.2`, if comparing a 10 exon transcript with a 15 exon transcript, at least `0.2 * min(10, 15)`, or 2 exons would need to sufficiently overlap.
-It doesn't matter which exons match each other: if the third and sixth exons of the first transcript overlapped with the eighth and second exons, respectively, of the second transcript, the two transcripts would be matched.
+If we set `--p_exons_overlap` to `0.2`, then comparing a 10 exon transcript with a 15 exon transcript, at least `0.2 * min(10, 15)`, or 2 exons would need to sufficiently overlap for the transcripts to be assigned the same gene ID.
+It doesn't matter which exons match each other.
+If the third and sixth exons of the first transcript overlapped with the eighth and second exons, respectively, of the second transcript, the two transcripts would be assigned the same gene ID.
 For comparisons involving transcripts with 5 exons or fewer, at least one exon would need to overlap.

-Transcripts in the output GTF file are assigned new gene IDs and transcript IDs.
-By default, gene IDs take the form `LOC.M` (e.g. `LOC.1374`), where `M` is a sequentially assigned integer; and transcript IDs take the form `LOC.M.N` (e.g. `LOC.1374.2`), where `LOC.M` corresponds to the associated gene ID and `N` is a sequentially assigned integer.
+Transcripts in the output GTF file are assigned new potentially shared gene IDs and unique transcript IDs.
+By default, gene IDs take the form `LOC.M`, where `M` is a sequentially assigned integer (e.g. `LOC.1374`).
+Transcript IDs take the form `LOC.M.N`, where `LOC.M` corresponds to the associated gene ID, and `N` is an integer sequentially assigned to transcripts associated with that gene ID (e.g. `LOC.1374.2`).
 The prefix `LOC` can be changed using the `--gene_prefix` parameter.
 Mappings from original identifiers to new identifiers are found in `union.xrefs.tsv`.
 Transcripts that have unexpected structures (e.g. due to interchromosomal fusions or local genomic